4 Key Areas SMEs should know about Budget 2018

 a.
 Open Innovation Platform

-This is a virtual crowd-sourcing platform, where companies can list specific challenges that can be addressed by digital solutions.
-For providers of digital solutions, this provides an opportunity to match their firms to co-develop solutions to solve real-world problems that companies are facing.
+This is a virtual crowd-sourcing platform, where companies can list specific challenges that they are seeking to solve through digital solutions.
+For providers of digital solutions, this provides an opportunity to find partners to co-develop solutions that help solve real-world problems.

 b.
 ASEAN Leadership Programme

 Under the Leadership Development Initiative (LDI), 2018 will see the birth of a new ASEAN Leadership Programme to help our business leaders build networks and plan business expansion in Southeast Asian markets.
-More details are expected to be provided in April, ahead of its expected launch in the second half of the year.
+More details are expected in April, ahead of its launch in the second half of the year.

 c.
 Infrastructure Office

-To help firms tap into infrastructure opportunities in Asia, such as those created by China’s One Belt One Road initiative, the government will setup an Infrastructure Office whereby the Office will bring together local and international firms from across the value chain, such as developers, investors, legal, accounting and financial service providers – to develop, finance and execute infrastructure projects.
+To help firms tap into infrastructure opportunities in Asia, such as those created by China’s One Belt One Road initiative, the government will setup an Infrastructure Office.
+The Office will bring together local and international firms from across the value chain, such as developers, investors, legal, accounting and financial service providers – to develop, finance and execute infrastructure projects.

 a.
 Tax Deduction for IP registration fees

-Tax deduction for IP registration fees will go up from 100% to 200%, to help firms protect their tangible assets.
-This is capped at $100,000 of IP registration fees per year.
+Tax deduction for IP registration fees will go up from 100% to 200%, to help firms protect tangible assets.
+The deduction is capped at S$100,000 of IP registration fees per year.

 b.
 Tax Deduction on qualifying expenses on R&D